leandroroser/rustin15/README.md

-# A 5' cofee with ChatGPT about Rust, from a Pythonista perspective
+# A 5' cofee with ChatGPT about Rust, from a Pythonista perspective.
+Like Plato's dialogs with transistors.

 ### Starting from the end